parallella/parallella-hw/interrupts_connected/README.md

 		build.sh     - shell script for building the project on slave side run.sh       - shell script for running the project on slave side

-   edit_hdf.sh     - shell script that edits the HDF file according to location of Epiphany in the mesh
+   edit_hdf.bash  - shell script that edits the HDF file according to location of Epiphany in the mesh

    Design Files/ - design files for a costum PCB E-link connector

-   In this folder you may also find a user guide to setting up the environment, a full technical report, a presentation about the project and an Excel memory map
+   Epiphany Cluster Technical Report.pdf - Full technical report about this project.
+To cite this work please use "A.Burshtein 					,"Parallella Epiphany Cluster", Parallel Systems Laboratory, Technion Institute of Technology,  2016."

+   Set Up Your Epiphany Cluster.pdf - A user guide for reconstructing the cluster.

+   Final Presentation.ppsx - An overview presentation

+   mem_map_routh_map.xlsx - General Parallella memory map

+   Interrupts connected.tar- .tar code library

 Prior to Building the project